“The Asus ZenBook 13 OLED is a must-buy laptop, so long as you don't need a headphone jack.”

 The laptop feature a shoddy 720p webcam above the display.
 It’s no surprise how bad it is, but this should be reserved for emergencies only.
 It does include a built-in IR camera for Windows Hello facial recognition, though.

 Thanks to AMD’s new Ryzen processors, the Asus ZenBook 13 OLED has remarkable performance for a laptop of its size.
 My unit came with the Ryzen 7 5800U, an eight-core processor with a base clock of 1.9GHz.
-Add in 16GB of RAM and a TB of SSD storage, and you’ve got quite a capable little computer.
+Add in 16GB of

 This is the first laptop I’ve tested with this chip, and I wasn’t disappointed.
 It’s a meaningful bump over last year’s Ryzen 4000 processors, and it maintains a healthy lead over Intel’s offerings.
 That’s especially true in multi-core performance, of course, thanks to the extra cores and threads offered by AMD’s 7nm chips.